apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   that a store will delay persisting a messaging unit of work in hopes that it will be invalidated shortly thereafter by another unit of work which would negate the operation.
-* `gc_interval` : How often to check to find log files which can be discarded in seconds.
-The value defaults to 1800 (30 minutes).
 * `read_threads` : The number of concurrent IO reads to allow.
 The value defaults to 10.
 * `sync` : If set to `false`, then the store does not sync logging operations to